 Since Silhouettes By Hand's profile portraits are valuable in many settings and opportunities, several galleries are offered here to let you enjoy the scope of the business.

-The galleries include silhouette images, Instagram feed, museum programs, and other events.
+The galleries include silhouette images, Instagram feed, museum programs, and other events, and live-broadcast video from a museum event.

 Here are profile portraits hand-cut with only scissors by your artist, Lauren Muney, spanning 7 years.
 Each of these portraits is hand-cut with only scissors and paper, without drawing, tracing a shadow or using any type of machine.
 These are not clipart - these are actual portraits made from people sitting live for their silhouettes*.
 Even the horse portrait was created live.